-- A substance is classified as hazardous.
+- The substance or mixture is classified as hazardous.

 - The name, address and telephone number of the supplier

-- The nominal quantity of a substance or mixture in the packages made available to the general public (unless this quantity is specified elsewhere on the package)
+- The nominal quantity of a substance or mixture in packages made available to the general public (unless this quantity is specified elsewhere on the package)

 - Product identifiers